magenta-aps/osdatascanner/docs/dev-environment.md

     The Samba server doesn't require a workgroup name, but it does require a username (`os2`) and password (`swordfish`).

-    Thus from the host: `smbclient -p 8139 -U os2%swordfish //localhost/e2test`
+    Thus, from the host: `smbclient -p 8139 -U os2%swordfish //localhost/e2test`

 - `nginx`: a webserver that exposes the same folder as `samba`.

+-   `mailhog`: a SMTP-server for testing purposes.

+    Web interface available at `http://localhost:8025/`.

--   `datasynth`: a webserver that generates websites based on url configuration.
+- `datasynth` **(Not maintained)**: a webserver that generates websites based on url configuration.

     If you want to use a customized websource for testing, you can also go to:
-    `http://0.0.0.0:5010/websource` and add query parameters to define your websource. the site will respond with a reference to a web site which is randomly generated. the parameters allowed are: size (in bytes), sub_files, seed, matches( ie. `matches={"match":amount}`), and depth.
+    `http://0.0.0.0:5010/websource` and add query parameters to define your websource. the site will respond with a reference to a website which is randomly generated. the parameters allowed are: size (in bytes), sub_files, seed, matches( ie. `matches={"match":amount}`), and depth.
 The generated sources are available to the host by replacing `datasynth` with `localhost` or `0.0.0.0`.

-Note: Due to limitations in the way datasynth is configured to generate data, scanning a datasynth web-source with sitemap can lead to more matches than expected.
+    **Note**: Due to limitations in the way datasynth is configured to generate data, scanning a datasynth web-source with sitemap can lead to more matches than expected.

     A generated web-source can contain matches scattered throughout subfiles(links to other pages/files), but the generated sitemap currently cannot take into account how many matches are located at the root/index page.
     This means that when scanning with a sitemap, datascanner will find all the matches on the landing page and all the matches created with the sitemap, leading to more matches found than configured in the source params.
     So when creating tests with datasynth using a sitemap keep this in mind.
 The easy workaround is to not count matches found on the landing page. (landing_page.matches + sitemap.matches)

--   `mailhog`: a SMTP-server for testing purposes. web interface available at `http://localhost:8025/`.

 ### Connecting to the host